 21. Work Remotely

 Cutting out your daily commute, the stress that goes with it and the reduced sleep time can do wonders for your efficiency.
 If you have the opportunity to work remotely, doing this from time to time can really boost your creativity.
 You’ll have fewer distractions and will be in a comfortable environment which means that you can cut your task time down and get more items ticked off your list.
+You can look into these tips on increasing productivity when working from home also.

 22. Take Naps